Vincent P. McNally Ph.D

 Vince McNally is a lifelong resident of the Philadelphia area.
 He was educated a Devon Preparatory School, received his bachelor's degree from Saint Joseph's University, his masters degree from Villanova University, and his PhD from Temple University.

-He is currently an Associate Professor of Political Science at St. Joseph's University and the director of the undergraduate Public Administration Program.
-Dr. McNally is the former director of the Public Safety and Environmental Protection Institute, and for 30 years he was the director of the M.S. degree in Public Safety, a program which he founded.
+He is Professor Emeritus of Political Science at Saint Joseph's University.
+Dr. McNally is the former director of the undergraduate Public Administration Program and director of the Public Safety and Environmental Protection Institute, and for 30 years he was the director of the M.S. degree in Public Safety, a program which he founded.

 Dr. McNally's primary field of expertise within Public Administration is local emergency management and fire protection.
 He was a teacher and consultant for the National Fire Academy of FEMA, the Federal Emergency Management Administration, as well as for the International City/County Management Association, and many local governments.
 For over 40 years, Dr. McNally has been a volunteer firefighter and administrative supervisor for the Lower Merion Township Fire Department in Pennsylvania.